Hungary is a partner country under the Vienna Initiative NPL framework.

 Assist with establishing a securitisation platform.

-Several barriers were identified impeding fast and efficient portfolio cleaning.
-On top of that a substantial impediment, particularly in the commercial real estate segment, is the subdued demand coupled with over-supply and significant frictions in the distressed debt management market.
-MNB is cooperating with the EBRD on possible recommendations.
+Several barriers impeding fast and efficient portfolio cleaning were identified.
+One of the main impediments, particularly in the commercial real estate segment, is the subdued demand coupled with over-supply, which contributes to significant frictions in the distressed debt management market.
+MNB is cooperating with the EBRD on possible recommendations to address this issue.

 As regards corporate NPL, MARK Hungarian Restructuring and Debt Management Ltd. established by the MNB in November 2014, is going to target commercial real estate exposure with the aim of reaching a significant drop in corporate NPL.